 However, students who start the prep program in Level A and fail only once in any module can sit the PIE given at the end of Module 4, provided they score at least 70 points on the Module Exit Exam (Gateway) for Level C.

-Students, who start in level C and complete level C and D successfully, qualify to take the PIE given at the end of the first semester.
-Those who pass the PIE can go on their education in their departments in the second semester.
-Those students who fail the PIE exam can attend the Pre-faculty program in the spring semester if they wish.
+Students who start in level C and complete levels C and D successfully qualify to take the PIE given at the end of the Fall Semester.
+Those who pass the PIE can continue their education in their departments in the second semester, or they can attend the Pre-Faculty program in the Spring Semester if they wish.

-Students who meet the requirements to take the PIE Exam can take all the PIE Exams given in a year.
+Students who meet the PIE Exam requirements can take all the PIE Exams given in a year.
 Whatever the reason is, all students can take the PIE given at the end of the academic year provided that they renew their school registration.

 Information regarding the in-module assessments and Gateway Exams can be found on Blackboard Learn Learning Management System.
 In order to access the system, one must be either a member of staff or student in the School of Foreign Languages.